rmarganti/jason-api/README.md

     expandResourceObjects: true,

     // Any time any of the given props change,
-    // the queryFactory will be retriggered.
+    // the actionFactory will be retriggered.
     propsToWatch: ['id'],

     // By default, JasonAPI assumes its reducer is keyed by `resourceObjects`.